-The Council's believes in the principles of good enforcement, as set out in the 2006 Act, which must be adopted by the Council's services.
+The council believes in the principles of good enforcement, as set out in the 2006 Act, which are adopted by the council's services.
 The principles covered are:

+- Courtesy and Helpfulness

+- Openness

+- Clear Standards and Practices

+- Proportionality

+- Consistency

-- Courtesy and Helpfulness - Openness - Clear Standards and Practices - Proportionality - Consistency - Training of Staff - 5.2 The Council will employ the provisions of the Regulators' Code ('RC'). www.gov.uk/government/publications/regulators-code.
-We will observe any requirements of national bodies and, where practicable, national good practice guidance.
-Where appropriate, services will provide enforcement advice and information in accessible formats such as minority languages, large print, Braille and face to face. - 5.3 We will adhere to the principles of the RC, as follows: - Regulators should carry out their activities in a way that supports those they regulate to comply and grow - Regulators should provide simple and straightforward ways to engage with those they regulate and hear their views - Regulators should base their regulatory activities on risk - Regulators should share information about compliance and risk - Regulators should ensure clear information, guidance and advice is available to help those they regulate meet their responsibilities to comply - Regulators should ensure that their approach to their regulatory activities is transparent
+- Training of Staff

+- 5.2 The council will employ the provisions of the Regulators' Code ('RC'). www.gov.uk/government/publications/regulators-code.
+The council will observe any requirements of national bodies and, where practicable, national good practice guidance.
+Where appropriate, services will provide enforcement advice and information in accessible formats such as minority languages, large print, Braille and face to face on request.

+- 5.3 The council will adhere to the principles as set out in the RC, as follows:

+- Regulators should carry out their activities in a way that supports thosethey regulate to comply and grow

+- Regulators should provide simple and straightforward ways to engage with those they regulate and hear their views

+- Regulators should base their regulatory activities on risk

+- Regulators should share information about compliance and risk - Regulators should ensure clear information, guidance and advice is available to help those they regulate meet their responsibilities to comply - Regulators should ensure that their approach to their regulatory activities transparent

-5.2.
-Specific Commitments
+5.4 Specific Commitments

-5.2.1 Regulators should carry out their activities in a way that supports those they regulate to comply and grow
+5.4.1 Regulators should carry out their activities in a way that supports those they regulate to comply and grow

 Effective and well-targeted regulation is essential in promoting fairness and protection from harm.
-We will ensure that our enforcement is proportionate and flexible enough to allow and encourage economic progress, and provide help and encouragement to businesses in order that they can meet regulatory requirements more easily.
-We will keep under review our regulatory activities and interventions to ensure that we do not impose unnecessary burdens, paying particular attention to the impact we may have on smaller businesses.
-In this connection, we will consider the impact our regulatory interventions may have on such businesses to ensure that our interventions are fair and proportionate (by giving consideration to their size and the nature of their activities).
+The council will ensure that our enforcement is proportionate and flexible enough to allow and encourage economic progress, and provide help and encouragement to businesses in order that they can meet regulatory requirements more easily.
+The council will keep under review our regulatory activities and interventions to ensure that it does not impose unnecessary burdens, paying particular attention to the impact the council may have on smaller businesses.
+In this connection, the council will consider the impact our regulatory interventions may have on such businesses to ensure that our interventions are fair and proportionate (by giving consideration to their size and the nature of their activities).

-5.2.2 Regulators should provide simple and straightforward ways to engage with those they regulate and hear their views
+5.4.2 Regulators should provide simple and straightforward ways to engage withthose they regulate and hear their views

-We will create effective consultation and feedback opportunities to enable continuing cooperative relationships with businesses and other interested parties.
-We will ensure that our employees provide a courteous and efficient service to businesses and seek the comments and views of regulated businesses.
-The Council has established and published a comprehensive complaints procedure which is available to any aggrieved party.
-Visit https://www.folkestone-hythe.gov.uk/council-information .
+The council will create effective consultation and feedback opportunities to enable continuing cooperative relationships with businesses and other interested parties.
+The council will ensure that its employees provide a courteous and efficientservice to businesses and seek the comments and views of regulated businesses.
+The council has established and published a comprehensive complaints procedure which is available to any aggrieved party.
+Visit: Complaints procedure - Folkestone & Hythe District Council (folkestone-hythe.gov.uk)

-In response to non-compliance that we have identified we will clearly explain what the non - compliant item or activity is, the advice being given and the action required or decision taken, and the reasons for these.
-We will provide an opportunity to discuss any such actions that need to be taken and any appeal process available.
+In response to non-compliance that the council has identified it will clearly explain what the non - compliant item or activity is, the advice being given and the action required or decision taken, and the reasons for these.
+The council will provide anopportunity to discuss any such actions that need to be taken and any appeal process available.

-5.2.3 Regulators should base their regulatory activities on risk
+5.4.3 Regulators should base their regulatory activities on risk

-Risk assessment will underpin our approach to planned regulatory activity (comprising inspections, data collection, advice and support, and enforcement and sanctions).
-We will target our efforts and resources where they would be most effective and rate risks to regulatory outcomes.
-We will base our risk assessment on all available and good-quality data and consider the combined effect of:
+Risk assessment will underpin our approach to planned regulatory activity (comprising inspections, data collection, advice and support, and enforcementand sanctions).

+The council will target its efforts and resources where they would be most effective and rate risks to regulatory outcomes.
+The council will base its risk assessment on all available and good-quality data and consider the combined effect of: